-In Sitapur, India, Suresh Chandra performed a 20-minute, $25 cataract surgery on a man who was blind in both eyes.
-By removing the cloudy lenses that covered his eyes, Chandra gave this man sight.
+In Sitapur, India, a surgeon from Suresh Chandra’s team performed a 20-minute, $25 cataract surgery on a man who was blind in both eyes.
+By removing the cloudy lenses that covered his eyes, Chandra’s team gave this man sight.

 Through a translator, a member of Chandra’s team asked what the first thing the man was going to do after he could see.
 This man, with a long white beard, who was from a small village, held his hand two feet from the floor.
 “I have a grandchild.
 I have never seen their face,” Chandra remembers him saying.

 Chandra joined the UW School of Medicine and Public Health’s (SMPH) Department of Ophthalmology and Visual Sciences faculty in 1974, and he is now professor emeritus.
 Combat Blindness International (CBI), the organization Chandra started in Madison in 1984, has screened more than 2.2 million people and supported more than 360,000 similar surgeries worldwide.
 Cataract accounts for more than 50 percent of the world’s blindness.

 In those moments, Chandra explains, “You are just frozen in time, and you think my gosh, this is really worth it.”

 In 2019, CBI celebrates 35 years of eliminating preventable blindness.
 In addition to the 20,000 cataract surgeries annually, the nonprofit screens nearly 80,000 children every year.

 Though CBI is active across the globe, much of its work also benefits the Madison community.
 Every other month, CBI works with SMPH’s ophthalmology department and Madison’s Access Community Health Centers to perform eye screenings in a free clinic.
 In celebration of World Sight Day this October, CBI will participate in the annual Right to Sight Clinic, a free eye-care clinic that treats upwards of 80 patients.